200sc/selfPromotion/quickstart/content/posts/oak-jan-2021.md

 #### Generics

 Go 1.18 is introducing Generics / Parametric Polymorphism (roughly), and Oak should look to see how it could refactor itself to take advantage of these changes.
 Without digging too deep, the event system currently requires `interface{}` types and casting to known types within binding functions-- can we remove this entirely?
-Can `Bind` calls take in a paramaterized type that would move these checks to compile time?
+Can `Bind` calls take in a parameterized type that would move these checks to compile time?

-Based on my understanding of generics I'm honestly not optimistic about this-- methods cannot be paramaterized and we do not want to associate a single type with the event bus / event handler construct, but maybe we can do something clever and hide that cleverness in a way that it doesn't make the library difficult to use.
+Based on my understanding of generics I'm honestly not optimistic about this-- methods cannot be parameterized and we do not want to associate a single type with the event bus / event handler construct, but maybe we can do something clever and hide that cleverness in a way that it doesn't make the library difficult to use.

 #### OSX ARM Support